-Contrary to the Council's recommendation that the majority of the Board should be independent Directors, the Board believes that the current size and stature of the Group does not warrant the addition of any new independent Directors to the Board.
+Whilst the current composition of the Board includes 2 independent and 2 non-independent Directors, which is contrary to the Council's recommendation that the majority of the Board should be independent Directors, the Board believes that the current size and stature of the Group does not warrant the addition of any new independent Directors to the Board.
 The Board is of the opinion that the objectives and current strategy of the Group are best served and achievable by members of the current Board irrespective of their degree of independence.
 It is, however, the Board's intention to continually review and assess the benefits associated with the introduction of external independent non-executive Directors.